 Love those jalapeno poppers on the appetizer menu at every restaurant these days?
-They're a delicious, cheesy treat that pack a lot of heat, but making jalapeno poppers at home by hand can be a time-consuming and messy process.
+They're a delicious, cheesy treat that packs a lot of heat, but making jalapeno poppers at home by hand can be a time-consuming and messy process.

 This creative jalapeno popper dip recipe has the great spicy taste of fried jalapeno poppers without all the extra work.
 It can be made ahead of time, but you'll need to prep your butter and cream cheese in advance.

-- 2 (8 ounce) packages of cream cheese, allowed to soften at room temperature
+- 2 (8 -ounce) packages of cream cheese, allowed to soften at room temperature

 - 1 cup mayonnaise